-- 3. Refactoring of potential redundant calculations. - 4.
+- 1. Detection of loop level pathologies using VTune. - 2.
+Loops reordering: in order to take profit of data locality in the cache by contiguous accesses. - 3.
+Refactoring of potential redundant calculations. - 4.
 Helping vectorization: by data restructuring and getting rid of dependencies inside inner loops.

-For example: in $nsi\elmmat$ , building elauu matrix as 9 distinct arrays that are assembled together at the end allowed an 11% improvement of this routine, in addition to the 15% obtained with the 2 previous steps.
+For example: in nsi_elmmat , building elauu matrix as 9 distinct arrays that are assembled together at the end allowed an 11% improvement of this routine, in addition to the 15% obtained with the 2 previous steps.